joybio/multiPrime/README.md

 	-Primers_set:
-		--candidate_primers_sets.txt: all candidate primers in each cluster --sort.candidate_primers_sets.txt: sort by the number of candidate primers in each line (cluster) --final_maxprimers_set.fa: fasta format of primers set for multiPCR --final_maxprimers_set.xls: primers information of primers set
+		--candidate_primers_sets.txt: all candidate primers in each cluster --sort.candidate_primers_sets.txt: sorted by the number of candidate primers in each line (cluster) --final_maxprimers_set.fa: fasta format of primers set for multiPCR --final_maxprimers_set.xls: primers information of primers set
 		--Coverage_stast.xls: coverage of all primers in primer set